Dosage Form: injection, powder, lyophilized, for solution

 For ongoing treatment post procedure

-Bivalirudin infusion may be continued following PCI/PTCA for up to 4 hours post-procedure at the discretion of the treating physician.
+Bivalirudin for injection infusion may be continued following PCI/PTCA for up to 4 hours post-procedure at the discretion of the treating physician.

-In patients with ST segment elevation myocardial infarction (STEMI) continuation of the Bivalirudin infusion at a rate of 1.75 mg/kg/h following PCI/PTCA for up to 4 hours post-procedure should be considered to mitigate risk of stent thrombosis [see Warnings and Precautions (5.2)].
+In patients with ST segment elevation myocardial infarction (STEMI) continuation of the Bivalirudin for injection infusion at a rate of 1.75 mg/kg/h following PCI/PTCA for up to 4 hours post-procedure should be considered to mitigate risk of stent thrombosis. [see Warnings and Precautions (5.2)].

 Dosing in Renal Impairment